 The only tough thing about buying a Gaiam yoga mat is choosing a favorite.
 Personally, I prefer the yellow paisley flower, the brown coral blossom, and the deep blue neo-baroque mats.

 The designs can even help in terms of your mental state.
 It can be comforting and help you find the right mental space to look down and see your chosen print while working out.

 So it looks great – how does it function?

-The Gaiam Print Yoga Mat is 3 millimeters thick, which is slightly less than 1/8 of an inch.
-That’s on the thin side for a yoga mat, so it’s lightweight but just average in terms of comfort.
-(Gaiam does make 5 mm mats for folks who want a bit more support.)
+The Gaiam Print Yoga Mat is 6 millimeters thick, which is more than most mats on the markets.
+It’s slightly heavier than others, but it gets great marks for comfort.
+(Gaiam does make thinner mats for folks who want a lighter mat.)

 There’s an initial strong smell upon opening the package, but that wears off within a couple of days.
 While some yogis report these mats can begin to bunch up or rip apart after several months of use, others say their Gaiam yoga mats have lasted for a very long time and are still in great shape after hundreds of sessions.

 In terms of price, Gaiam’s print yoga mats are typically a good value overall.
 Even if the mat doesn’t last five years, at this price, you can afford it to replace it when necessary.

 Pros: Extremely attractive and comforting designs and prints.
 Thick and comfortable.
 Affordable price.